jeffkolez/spark_programming_challenge/YOUR NOTES.md

 - Instructions for running the code
 - A summary of how the code works, and the expected outcome

-Depends on the Laravel framework.
+Depends on PHP8, [Composer](https://getcomposer.org), and Laravel.

-Other than PHP > 8, the zip probably has everything you need to run.

-In the event it doesn't: `composer install` from the command line.
-If you need it, [composer first](https://getcomposer.org).
+To install, run `composer install` from the command line inside the exercise directory.

-To run it, run `php artisan command:import <filename to import> --report=<type>`
+Directions: `php artisan command:import <filename to import> --report=<type> --format=<type>`

 The report parameter is optional.
 The options are:

 * `imported` -- Displays the list of imported records
-* `invalid` -- Displays the list of rows that are invalid and the reason they weren't imported
+* `invalid` -- Displays the list of row numbers that are invalid and the reason they weren't imported
 * Default -- Displays stats for the import

 In this exercise, duplicate rows are considered valid however they will overwrite the survey questions.